Yolwoocle/bugscraper/README.md

 ## Running & contributing
 To run the game, please follow the instructions on the [LÖVE Getting started page](https://love2d.org/wiki/Getting_Started).
 To export the game, please look into [Makelove](https://github.com/pfirsich/makelove).
 Please note that I was in highschool when I began this project.
-I did not always plan for the future or make the best design choices when it comes to code architecture.
+I wrote the code mostly for myself and I did not always plan for the future or make the best code design choices.
 The code is almost not documented.
-Modify at your own risk.
+You have been warned.
+For any questions you can [contact me](https://yolwoocle.com/about).

 <div align="center">
   🐝🐝🐝🐝🐝